nabeelalihashmi/NthPHP/README.md

 ```
 then blade view files in  `/app/Views/_pages` and `_other_dir_in_views`, are considered as routes.

+## Manual Routes

+It is possible to define own routes in `app/Routes` directory.
+A php file here, must return an array of route arrays.
+A route array has following keys:

+-**method**
+-**path**
+-**handler**
+-**middleware**

+Check demo files for example.

+If file name is root.php, then routes of that and mounted with group.
+For other name, such as `demos.php`, any route define in it will automatically prepend `demos` in routes.

 ## Documentation

 - **Blade**: [Laravel Blade Documentation](https://laravel.com/docs/8.x/blade)